-Code for Advertising and Promotion of Alcohol
+Alcohol Advertising and Promotion Code

-All advertising and promotions should also comply with the Advertising Standards Authority's voluntary 'Code for Advertising and Promotion of Alcohol'.
+All advertising and promotions should also comply with the Authority's voluntary Alcohol Advertising and Promotion Code.
 This code identifies principles by which the acceptability of alcohol advertising, promotions and sponsorship should be judged.

 Alcohol advertising and promotions shall: